flurick/godot-docs/tutorials/step_by_step/instancing.rst

 -------------

-There can be as many instances as desired in a scene, just try instancing more balls, or duplicating them (ctrl-D or duplicate button):
+There can be as many instances as desired in a scene, just try instancing more balls, or duplicating them (Ctrl-D or duplicate button):

 .. image:: /img/tutorial-instancing-container-balls-instanced-2.1.png